1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Automatically check SPF / DKIM / DMARC

-This guide presents the Global Security tool that allows you to verify that the relationships between a domain name and an Infomaniak Mail Service are optimal in terms of security.
-This involves checking SPF / DKIM / DMARC records, and the Global Security tool allows you to intervene on the configuration if needed.
+This guide presents the Global Security tool, which allows you to verify that the relationships between a domain name and an Infomaniak Mail Service are optimal in terms of security.
+This involves checking the SPF / DKIM / DMARC records, and the Global Security tool allows you to intervene in the configuration if necessary.

 Access the Global Security diagnostic tool